 Go on a Columbus Food Adventures Food Tour!
 They offer various tours each month focused on areas of town – or types of food!
 Groups of 8 or more can book a private tour, or pick a tour on the schedule for smaller groups.

 - Sur La Table: Pick from a wide variety of classes, including girls night out, date nights, Sushi 101, Mexican Street Style Tacos, Summer Entertaining, and more!

 Explore the North Market.
 This is on nearly every list about Columbus – for good reason!
-It’s such an amazing place.
+It’s such an amazing place that they made another one in Dublin!
 You’ll find nearly all types of cuisine (good luck making a choice!), shops, events, indoor and outdoor seating, and more.

 Check out these Fun and Tasty Adventure Trails, including Celtic Cocktail Trail in Dublin, Columbus Coffee Trail, Gahanna’s Herbal Cocktail Trail, Licking County Wine Trail, Route 33 Brew Trail, Columbus Taco Trail, Ohio Buckeye Trail, and more!

 Columbus is FULL of amazing wineries, breweries, distilleries, and meaderies.
 I can’t list them all here, but I’ll list a few in the comments and I’d LOVE to hear your favorites in the comments!

 Wineries in Columbus.
 Visit a winery or wine shop for a tasting, a flight, or your old favorite.
 Looking for a new winery to try?
 Check out the stops on the Capital City Wine Trail or the Licking County Beverage Trail, or one of these other listed below.